sandeeppatel2001/Sprih/README.md

 # Sprih Project

 Welcome to the Sprih project!
-This repository contains the code for the Sprih website, a project created by Sandeep Patel.
+This repository contains the code for the Sprih assignment, a project created by Sandeep Patel.

-You can view the deployed version of the project [https://sprihsandeep.netlify.app](https://sprihsandeep.netlify.app/), and the code is deployed on [https://github.com/sandeeppatel2001/Sprih](https://github.com/sandeeppatel2001/Sprih).
+### `**`You can view the deployed version of the project Here [https://sprihsandeep.netlify.app](https://sprihsandeep.netlify.app/).

+### `**`Code is deployed on Github Here [https://github.com/sandeeppatel2001/Sprih](https://github.com/sandeeppatel2001/Sprih).

 ## Project Setup Guide